citapress/citapress/content/books/behind-a-mask/index.md

       avoid him, and if by chance they met in hall or breakfast room, she passed him with downcast eyes and the briefest, coldest greeting.
-All this annoyed him intensely, and the more she eluded him, the more he desired to see her&mdash;from a spirit of opposition, he said, nothing more.
-It fretted and yet it entertained him, and he found a lazy sort of pleasure in thwarting the girl&rsquo;s little maneuvers.
+All this annoyed him intensely, and the more she eluded him, the more he desired to see her—from a spirit of opposition, he said, nothing more.
+It fretted and yet it entertained him, and he found a lazy sort of pleasure in thwarting the girl’s little maneuvers.
 His patience gave out at last, and he resolved to know what was the meaning of this peculiar conduct.
       Having locked and taken away the key of one door in the library, he waited till Miss Muir went in to get a book for his uncle.
 He had heard her speak